zaphosting/docs/docs/foundry-firststeps-connect.md

 ![image](https://screensaver01.zap-hosting.com/index.php/s/KS9jQiZtgzfkfaW/preview)

-A prompt will appear and into this your should input the details of your server including the IP Address and Port that you previously obtained from your webinterface, or the IP and Port of your own external dedicated server instance.
+A prompt will appear and into this you should input the details of your server including the IP Address and Port that you previously obtained from your webinterface, or the IP and Port of your own external dedicated server instance.

 There is also an optional password field which you should use if your server has a password configured, otherwise you may leave this empty.